Vessel speed restrictions to reduce ship collisions with North Atlantic right whales: Threat of ship strikes

 Human activities accounts for about one third of right whale mortalities.
 Mortalities caused by ships are one of the main threats right whales face.
 A collision with a vessel may result in fractured bones, crushed skulls, severed tail stocks, internal hemorrhaging, and deep propeller wounds.
 From 1971 to 2011, 91 North Atlantic right whale deaths occurred due to ship strikes, entanglements in (ghost) fishing nets, or unknown causes.
 Thirty-one of those deaths were attributed to ship strikes.
+However, based on data from other whale species, only 5-17% of strikes are detected, so the total number may be higher.
 North Atlantic right whales are more vulnerable to ship strikes than other whales because right whales spend more time in coastal areas at the surface of the ocean and do not exhibit vessel-avoidance behavior.
 In addition, majority of ship strike victims are females.
 Although it is uncertain why this is so, it is hypothesized that it is because pregnant females and females with calves spend more time at the surface where they are more vulnerable to ship strikes.